leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 As a program written in Lean becomes more serious, an ahead-of-time compiler-based workflow that results in an executable becomes more attractive.
 Like other languages, Lean has tools for building multiple-file packages and managing dependencies.
-The standard Lean build tool is called Lake (short for "Lean Make"), and it is configured in Lean.
+The standard Lean build tool is called Lake (short for "Lean Make").
-Just as Lean contains a special-purpose language for writing programs with effects (the `do` language), Lake contains a special-purpose language for configuring builds.
-These languages are referred to as _embedded domain-specific languages_ (or sometimes _domain-specific embedded languages_, abbreviated EDSL or DSEL).
-They are _domain-specific_ in the sense that they are used for a particular purpose, with concepts from some sub-domain, and they are typically not suitable for general-purpose programming.
-They are _embedded_ because they occur inside another language's syntax.
-While Lean contains rich facilities for creating EDSLs, they are beyond the scope of this book.
+Lake is typically configured using a TOML file that declaratively specifies dependencies and describes what is to be built.
+For advanced use cases, Lake can also be configured in Lean itself.

 ## First steps